-We started publishing our online journal over three years ago.
+We started publishing our online journal over four years ago.
 We were a monthly publication until July 2018, are now bi-monthly, and since January of 2018, we have also produced a print edition. as well as digital e-book versions.

 As a dynamic young publication, we always have opportunities as we expand, as people join and leave our staff.
 If you think you might want to be part of our exciting team of editors, please contact us at: